From provincial hospital to internationally renowned biomedical Campus

 Opening of Royal Papworth Hospital and Abcam

-AstraZeneca commence moving into their new corporate headquarters
+AstraZeneca construction ongoing of their new corporate headquarters

-Opening of the The Green and The Gardens – expansive new public realm
+Opening of the The Green & The Gardens – expansive new public realm